CVarisco/create-component-app/README.md

 $ create-component-app --config path/to/your/config.json
 ```

-**Passing a config file via the CLI overrides the configuration file in the working directory**
+**Passing a config file via the CLI overrides the configuration file loaded by [cosmiconfig](https://github.com/davidtheclark/cosmiconfig)**

 ### You can use your own custom templates